UtahMountainBiking.com is your source for bike trail info, repair instructions, feature articles, first aid, fitness, and goodies.

 N37 09.817 W113 04.826

-Getting there, from Gooseberry: From the spot where the Gooseberry road leaves the Scenic Byway, proceed north 1/2 mile.
+Getting to Grafton Mesa from Gooseberry: From the spot where the Gooseberry road leaves the Scenic Byway, proceed north 1/2 mile.
 Just after you start more steeply downhill, watch for the first doubletrack on your left.
+This intersects the trail, and can be a good parking spot.
+However, understand that the REAL Grafton Mesa road is found a bit further downhill around the corner, and is a much smaller road.

 Riding resources for this trail: